yukiwxq-ui/CMEECourseWork/README.md

 ## Brief Description

 This repository contains coursework for the **Computational Methods in Ecology and Evolution (CMEE)** programme.
-It includes weekly modules that build foundational skills in programming, data handling, and reproducible research.
-Each week focuses on a specific computational language or technique, progressing from shell scripting to Python and R.
+It includes weekly modules that build foundational skills in programming, data handling, statistical modelling, and reproducible research.
+Each week focuses on a specific computational language or technique, progressing from shell scripting to Python, R, GLMs, and mixed modelling tools.

 ## Languages